Hal Linden: Later career

 In 1996, Linden had a supporting role in the television film The Colony, opposite John Ritter and June Lockhart.
 The role was a departure for Linden, as he played the villainous head of a home owner's association of a gated community.
 In 1999, he had a guest role in the last The Rockford Files reunion TV film, The Rockford Files: If It Bleeds...
 It Leads.
 In 1997, he played Ebeneezer Scrooge in the yearly Madison Square Garden production of A Christmas Carol.
 He continued his career in the late 1990s and 2000s with guest roles on Touched by an Angel, The King of Queens, Gilmore Girls, Law & Order: Criminal Intent, and Hot in Cleveland.
+In 2001, he played the lead in the Broadway production of The Gathering at the Cort Theater, in a role that had been played off-Broadway by Theodore Bikel.
 He also narrated episodes of Biography and The American Experience, and voiced Eli Selig, Zeta's creator, on the animated series The Zeta Project.
 In 2002, Linden received a Golden Palm Star on the Palm Springs, California, Walk of Stars.

 In 2008, he played Arvide Abernathy in Guys and Dolls at Hilbert Circle Theatre.
 Linden continued to have an active stage career.
 He appeared in the Toronto production of Tuesdays with Morrie in 2009.
 In July 2011, he appeared opposite Christina Pickles in the Colony Theatre's production of On Golden Pond.
 In 2011, Linden starred in a touring production of Shine featuring local professional talent.
 Linden also starred in Under My Skin, which premiered at the Pasadena Playhouse on September 19, 2012, and ran through October 2012.
 In 2013, Linden guest-starred in a season eight episode of Supernatural as a rabbi and played the Interlocutor in the Ahmanson Theatre production of The Scottsboro Boys.
 In 2014, Linden guest-starred in an episode of the comedy series 2 Broke Girls.
-In 2015, he appeared at the Old Globe Theatre in the West Coast premiere of The Twenty Seventh Man starring as Yevgeny Zunser.
+In 2015, he appeared at the Old Globe Theatre in the West Coast premiere of The Twenty Seventh Man starring as Yevgeny Zunser..
+In 2023, Linden played an elderly relative of Jonah Hill’s character in the film You People, directed by Kenya Barris and starring Hill, Lauren London, Eddie Murphy, and[ Julia Louis-Dreyfus.